savetheinternet/Tinyboard/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================

 **Vichan was recently taken on by new maintainers.
 Please stay tuned for updates.
-The new maintainers at this time are basedgentoo, along with Kuz and  Angeleno of KolymaNET**
+The new maintainers at this time are basedgentoo, along with Angeleno, and community contributors.**

 **Please do not contact Fredrick Brennan in regards to vichan issues.**